-The harbor city of Quseir is located on the Red Sea coast – three hours’ drive west to the Nile banks of Luxor – situating it at the narrowest point between the Nile River and the Red Sea.
+The harbor city of Quseir is located on the Red Sea coast – a three-hour drive east of Luxor – situated at the narrowest point between the Nile River and the Red Sea.
 Because of this strategically advantageous position, Quseir has operated as a commercial and military harbor since Egypt’s Roman period.
 In the first century, a port was developed at Quseir al-Qadim (the old city of Quseir) and remained active until the fourth century when it was abandoned.
 The Ayyubid Dynasty revived it in the 12th – 13th centuries, but by the 15th century the port was deserted for good.
 However, just five miles (eight kilometers) south of Quseir al-Qadim, a new harbor and fort was founded by the Ottomans in 1571.
 Centuries later, a project undertaken by the American Research Center in Egypt and the U.S. Agency for International Development created a restored fort and visitor center that stands prominently in the center of present-day Quseir city.

 The modern history of Quseir Fort in its active years is a captivating kaleidoscope of trade, migration and military power in Egypt.
 After the Ottomans constructed it, the fort functioned as a military garrison but was phased out of use due to local resistance from neighboring Bedouin tribes, leaving it to fall into disrepair.
 In 1799, the Napoleonic army recognized the strategic advantage of the fort’s location – which could allow them to thwart British expansion into Egypt from India – and retook the fort from the local Bedouin tribes.
 The fort was reconstructed to face battle, and survived a three-day bombardment by the British Royal Navy later that same year.
 In 1801 when the French withdrew from Egypt the fort was deserted again, but was revived by 1816 when the sons of Mohamed Ali used it during military excursions against the Wahhabis.